JuhyungSon/SimLab/README.md

 # SimLab Open Sources code
 Welcome to Simlab, we are providing chemical engineering course to teach the practical learing expereince in the virtual environment.

+# Install Simlab platform
+To run, download Chemical metaverse Hkust.apk to your computer and insert your Oculus device.

 # Install
 1.Download and install the unity.